loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 ##### Natural rate of unemployment

 So, even when an economy is functioning optimally, there will be some unemployment caused by frictional and structural unemployment.
 This amount of unemployment is called the **natural rate of unemployment**.
 The natural rate of unemployment is not "natural" in the sense that water freezes at 32 degrees Fahrenheit or boils at 212 degrees Fahrenheit.
-This rate is not a physical and unchanging law of nature.
-It is, however, relatively constant, and right now is probably around 4%.
+The natural rate of unemployment is not a physical and unchanging law of nature.
+It is, however, relatively constant, and currently, it is probably around 4%.
 When the actual unemployment rate is equal to the natural rate of unemployment the economy has achieved **full employment**.

-(Over time, however, the natural rate of unemployment can change---as it might if, for instance, unemployed workers have easier access to job opportunities because of the internet than they did a couple of decades ago, or if the skills that are prevalent in the labor force more closely match the skills that firms want.)
+Over time, however, the natural rate of unemployment can change---as it might, for instance, if unemployed workers have easier access to job opportunities than they did before the use of the internet became widespread, or if the skills that are prevalent in the labor force happen to match the skills that firms want.

-When the unemployment rate is above the natural rate, then, in addition to frictional and structural unemployment, there is some amount of cyclical unemployment.
+When the unemployment rate is above the natural rate, then, in addition to frictional and structural unemployment, there is some amount of what is called *cyclical unemployment*.

 ##### Cyclical unemployment

-**Cyclical unemployment** is unemployment caused by downturns in the economy---or after GDP hits a trough, the unemployment that persists as the economy slowly recovers.
+**Cyclical unemployment** is unemployment caused by downturns in the economy.
 Figure 1 is a graph of both GDP (the blue line) and the unemployment rate (the red line).
 Recall that the gray bars represent recessions.
 As you can see, each recession is accompanied by a surge in unemployment, which then begins to decline once the recession is over.
 The unemployment in these surge (on the way up and back down) is cyclical unemployment.

 <p align="center"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=1fJLq&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true" loading="lazy"></iframe></p>
 <div class="caption"><div align="left">
-<strong>Figure 2</strong>&nbsp;&nbsp;Real GDP and unemployment from 1972 to the present.</div></div>
+<strong>Figure 2</strong>&nbsp;&nbsp;Real GDP and unemployment, 1972 to the present.</div></div>

-(Although there are some issues with putting a precise number on the natural rate of unemployment, [this graph](https://fred.stlouisfed.org/graph/?g=1fJMA) is useful for conceptualizing the addition of cyclical unemployment to frictional and structural unemployment.
+Although there are some issues with putting a precise number on the natural rate of unemployment, the graph in figure 3 is useful for conceptualizing the addition of cyclical unemployment to frictional and structural unemployment.
 The green line represents the natural rate of unemployment, and the red line is the actual unemployment rate.
-So, all of the unemployment above the green line is cyclical.)
+So, all of the unemployment above the green line is cyclical.

+<div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=1hMPd&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true" loading="lazy"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>
+<div class="caption"><div align="left">
+<strong>Figure 3</strong>&nbsp;&nbsp;.</div></div>

 Frictional and structural unemployment are unavoidable.
 According to the supply-and-demand model, cyclical unemployment is avoidable, and the fact that it is relatively common presents something of a puzzle.